aleutgeb/STEPToXSection/README.md

 `STEPToXSection -i <step file> -o <output file> -d <deflection> -p <plane> -s <solid1>,<solid2>,<...>`

-In order to change the default output format xyz the command line argument `-f ply`has to be specified.
+In order to change the default output format ply the command line argument `-f xyz`has to be specified.

 Following the help text from the command line:
 ```